-Trip orientation night will be held for They Call Me....Alexander Hamilton program.
-This program orientation will take place Thursday, June 1, 2023 from 7-8:30 p.m. via zoom.
+Trip orientation night will be held for Time TravelBack to the Future program.
+This program orientation will take place Wednesday, June 1, 2024 from 7-8:30 p.m. via zoom.
 Zoom login information will be email out closer to the meeting.